 NextPortrait helps artists to create portraits from their images in photos library.

-Docker has changed how I approach software development under many aspects.
-One of them is how I install software dependencies on my developer's machine.
+Docker changed my approach to software development for many aspects.
+One of them is how I maintain software dependencies on my developer's machine.
 I use Docker to install and configure my dependencies, usually required for testing my application.

-Docker provides a tool for implementing a repeatable process for creating an isolated environment which has the expected configuration.
+Docker provides a repeatable process for creating an isolated environment which has the expected configuration.
 A very common use case is represented by installing a database, such as MySQL or PostgresSQL, creating schemas and users, and populating tables.

-Docker helps in automating our process and it can be combined easily with our CI/CD.
-We can easily run Docker as part of a Jenkins pipeline or we can run Docker with Apache Maven when building any Java or JVM based application.
+Docker helps in automating my process and it can be combined easily with CI/CD tools.
+We can easily run Docker as part of a Jenkins pipeline or we can run Docker with Apache Maven when building a Java application or any JVM based application.

 Every time I need to compile some code which I downloaded on the Internet, I have to spend a lot of time installing tools and libraries.
 Sometimes I need to cross-compile code or patch a library, and I need to configure some local environment which occupies space on my disk, but I can't throw away because I might need it again later.